AlexSafatli/AlexSafatli.github.io/index.md

 ### Interests

 Computationally expensive problems and complex data structures have a place near to my heart.
-Furthermore, both operating system and language development are areas of computing that I wish to pursue further, beyond theory and into practical application.
+Furthermore, both operating system and language development are areas of computing that I wish to pursue further.